mootools/mootools-more/README.md

 * Adjust License information in Localization
 * Make the Date Specs pass in all browsers but Firefox
 * Decide if reworking the whole source of all plugins makes you an author ( :P )
+* Revisit branch commits from other users in github that have not made it into master (http://github.com/anutron/mootools-more/network)
+* Update documentation for OverText changes

 ### StyleGuide